 But being smart doesn’t mean you know what to do when your smoke detector beeps.
 Turns out, it wasn’t a simple battery change.
 It took a full week before Abe and Celia’s husband finally solved the problem.
 That’s a full week of trying to sleep, study, parent—even just think—with the smoke detector beeping every minute.
 (Most of us would have hit it with a hammer!)

-“If I didn’t go in their home twice a week, I don’t know how they would learn American culture,” Celia said.
+“If I didn’t go into their home twice a week, I don’t know how they would learn American culture,” Celia said.
 She spends her workdays in front of a computer, but “looking at a spreadsheet is a lot different from looking across the table at an [international] woman.”
 Celia continues, “I love it.
 I really love it.”

 READY TO GET INVOLVED?

 Fixing a smoke detector is one of the thousand things our international neighbors must learn when they move to metro Knoxville.
 You also know many, many things a new-to-Knoxville family still needs to learn—from smoke detectors to mac-&-cheese brands to speaking English.
 You don’t have to be a professional teacher to pass along that knowledge as long as you’re willing to sit across the table from an international man or woman…and maybe endure a smoke detector beeping while you talk.
-Start your volunteer application here.
+Start the volunteer process here.